 Entries are to be made using recipes specified in the class description.
-Recipes can be found at the County Extension Office or the 4-H Fair Recipe Book at http://4-h.ca.uky.edu/content/food-and-nutrition, or in the 4-H Cooking 101-401 Series.
+Recipes can be found at the County Extension Office or the 4-H Fair Recipe Book, 4-H Cooking 101-401 Series and 4-H Cake Decorating.
 Place the baked product on a disposable plate.
 Place the plate inside a rec-closable zip-type bag to maintain freshness and prevent damage.
 Use of plastic film or aluminum foil to wrap product is discouraged but will not cause the product to be disqualified.
 A member may enter up to 3 classes in the Foods Division.
+Master Cake Decorating requires an additional narrative on the original design.